LucasOrsatti/ChatyBot/README.md

 ---

 ## Thanks!
 Thank you for looking at my GitHub page!
 I hope you enjoyed my work and have some fun with this simple script.
-Feel free to leave you feedback on the comments.